jodal/pykka/README.rst

 Pykka
 =====

-Pykka is a concurrency abstraction which makes actors look like regular objects.
+Pykka is a concurrency abstraction which let you use concurrent actors like regular objects.

-It lets you call methods on an actor like you would on a regular object, but it runs the code in the actor's own thread.
+Pykka let you call methods on an actor like you would on a regular object, but it runs the code in the actor's own thread.
 Similarily, when you access the actor's fields, they are read in the actor's thread, serialized and copied to the reading thread.